valerio-bozzolan/boz-mw/README.md

 # boz-mw

-This is another MediaWiki API handler in PHP.
+This is `boz-mw`,  __another MediaWiki API handler in PHP__.
+It has a tons of features that will make your head spin!

+This is a library to interact with MediaWiki and Wikibase APIs.
+There are also some command line scripts.

 ## Download